-- To seek Licensing Committee approval for formal consultation with the trade, the public and other interested parties on the Hackney Carriage and Private Hire Licensing Policy. - Members approve consultation on the draft Hackney Carriage and Private Hire Licensing Policy for the period of 2021 2026
+- To consider responses received during the formal consultation with the trade, the public and other interested parties on the Hackney Carriage and Private Hire draft Licensing Policy. - Members to approve a draft Hackney Carriage and Private Hire Licensing Policy for the period of 2021 - 2026 and submit their recommendations to Council.